 Legacy: the Renaissance & Beyond

-The printed revival of Dante's work led to him becoming known as the 'first Renaissance poet', even if there was not really very much connection between the medieval Florentine's writings and those of 15th- and 16th-century CE authors.
+The printed revival of Dante's work led to him becoming known as the 'first Renaissance poet', even if there was not really very much connection between the medieval Florentine's writings and those of 15th- and 16th-century authors.
 Dante was no humanist but his writings did begin to shift the focus on religious matters which had marked the medieval period towards a consideration of more earthly affairs with humanity at its centre.
 Certainly, Dante's interest in the metaphysics of Plato and Aristotle, his knowledge of other classical authors like Cicero and Virgil, his military participation in defence of the interests of his city, and above all, his undoubted innovations in poetry did mirror many of the sentiments of the Renaissance.
-Dante was embraced as a 'Renaissance man', and a celebrated 1481 CE edition of the Divine Comedy even contained 18 illustrations by Sandro Botticelli (1445-1510 CE).
+Dante was embraced as a 'Renaissance man', and a celebrated 1481 edition of the Divine Comedy even contained 18 illustrations by Sandro Botticelli (1445-1510).

 However, there was some criticism of Dante's poetry, notably that his use of the vernacular meant it lacked the subtlety and finesse some thought only Latin could permit.
 Further, his choice of language made certain moral, philosophical, and scientific ideas accessible to less educated readers unable to read Latin, something considered, even during the Renaissance, as unsuitable and potentially dangerous.

 Besides literature, Dante also influenced Renaissance painters, his vision of Hell, for example, inspired many works depicting the Last Judgement.
-The renowned artist Michelangelo (1475-1564 CE) was said to have been able to reel off passages of the Divine Comedy by heart.
+The renowned artist Michelangelo (1475-1564) was said to have been able to reel off passages of the Divine Comedy by heart.
 Finally, Dante himself became the subject of Renaissance art, most famously inside the cathedral of Florence.
-Here, in a 1465 CE painting by Domenico di Michelino, the poet is shown standing holding a copy of his Divine Comedy in front of the hill of Purgatory and the city of Florence.
+Here, in a 1465 painting by Domenico di Michelino, the poet is shown standing holding a copy of his Divine Comedy in front of the hill of Purgatory and the city of Florence.